Religious Education Curriculum

 • staff draw on pupils’ experience of life to help them understand religious stances.

-At St Luke's we use the Emmanuel Project resource to teach Christianity and World Faiths and Views to meet the statutory requirements of the Locally Agreed Syllabus 2023- 2028
+At St Luke's we are starting to introduce a Trust wide RE curriculum which to meet the statutory requirements of the Locally Agreed Syllabus 2023- 2028

 KNOWLEDGE